 Speech Pathologist – SDN Beranga

-SDN Beranga in Rooty Hill
+SDN in Beranga

 In this role you will bring your passion for working with children to our multi-disciplinary team to provide quality learning and development outcomes for children with an Autism Spectrum Disorder.
 Your role will be focussed on coaching educators in satellite centres to actively engage and support children with an Autism Spectrum Disorder.
 With a team of dedicated professionals you will work to deliver play-based, family-centred Early Childhood services to support children, in partnership with their families, to enhance their language learning and development outcomes.